AGRICULTURE/FORESTRY ENFORCEMENT OFFICER 1

-Differs from Agriculture/Forestry Enforcement Officer 2 by the absence of authority to perform duties independently at the journeyman level.
+Differs from Agriculture/Forestry Enforcement Officer 2 by the absence of authority to perform duties independently at the experienced level.
 EXAMPLES OF WORK:

 EXAMPLES BELOW ARE A BRIEF SAMPLE OF COMMON DUTIES ASSOCIATED WITH THIS JOB TITLE.
 NOT ALL POSSIBLE TASKS ARE INCLUDED.

-Assists and trains in investigations of misdemeanor and felony violations; makes arrests; prepares case reports; attends court; presents evidence.QUALIFICATION REQUIREMENTS:
+Assists and trains in investigations of misdemeanor and felony violations, makes arrests, prepares case reports, attends court and presents evidence.QUALIFICATION REQUIREMENTS:

 Collects, maintains, and analyzes crime statistics to determine if patterns exist.